hyperledger-archives/iroha-docker/iroha-build/README.md

 ### 3.3 Commit Container

-Now, you can commit this container, as below.
+Now, you can commit this container.

 ``` bash
 docker commit <container id> hyperledger/iroha-build